lbryio/lbry.tech/documents/build.md

 By full web application, we mean a centrally-hosted web application that uses most or all of the suite of capabilities the LBRY protocol provides.

-1. Pick your favorite language and stack and do your typical setup to get a "Hello World" application running.
+To do this, we need [lbry-sdk](https://github.com/lbryio/lbry).
+You can download the latest version from the [releases page](https://github.com/lbryio/lbry/releases).
+Once that is downloaded, there are really only two steps to get it integrated into your app.

-1. Install [lbry-sdk](https://github.com/lbryio/lbry).
-You can keep this separate from your app, or install it as one of your dependencies.
-The LBRY desktop app installs it automatically after all the other dependencies are installed.
-See it in action [here](https://github.com/lbryio/lbry-desktop/blob/master/build/download-sdk.js).
+1. Run `lbrynet start` in the directory you downloaded the SDK.
+This starts the API server and connects to the LBRY network.

-1. Once [lbry-sdk](https://github.com/lbryio/lbry) is installed, run `lbrynet start` at some point in your startup process.
+1. Setup an API wrapper to talk to the SDK.

-1. There are a number of [api wrappers](https://lbry.tech/resources/api-wrappers) available in several different languages.
+   There are a number of very simple [api wrappers](https://lbry.tech/resources/api-wrappers) available in several different languages.
 Most of these have been created by community members!
 These allow you to easily send commands to the SDK in the language of your choice.
 If a wrapper for the language you would like to use doesn't exist, contact [someone?].
 (All of the bounties we have on https://lbry.io/bounty/lbry-binding are claimed, should this be linked at all?)

-1. See [SDK Basics](#SDK-basics) for more info on using the API.
+That's all it takes!
+Now you can read and write data to the LBRY network from your app. :)

 #### Blockchain Applications